Moffran/calibrated_explanations/README.md

 * Possibility to generate counterfactual rules with uncertainty quantification of the expected predictions achieved.
 * Conjunctional rules conveying joint contribution between features.

 Below is an example of a counterfactual explanation for an instance of the Diabetes dataset (positive class means having diabetes).
+The light blue area in the background is representing the calibrated probability interval (for the positive class) of the underlying model, as indicated by Venn-Abers.
+The darker blue bars for each rule show the probability intervals that Venn-Abers indicate for an instance changing a feature value in accordance with the rule condition.
 ![Counterfactual explanation for Diabetes](https://github.com/Moffran/calibrated_explanations/blob/main/docs/images/counterfactual_diabetes.png "Counterfactual explanation for Diabetes")